benjmin-r/cto.coffee/episodes/_posts/2020-31-03-ep11-about-being-a-egneralist-with-april-matias.md

 ---

 # Episode 11
 ## About Being a Generalist with April Matias

-This episode I spoke with[April Matias](https://www.linkedin.com/in/amts/), a Senior Quality Assurance Engineer from Berlin.
+This episode I spoke with [April Matias](https://www.linkedin.com/in/amts/), a Senior Quality Assurance Engineer from Berlin.
 April has a background in arts and humanities, worked in quality assurance for several years and has recently taken a developer Bootcamp to expand her knowledge and skills.

 We talked about what a QA person does at a startup, their value proposition, where they fit into the company, and how learning development skills can help you to fit in and make your goal more scalable.